Boualili-Youcef/CloudSecVision/docs/README.md

 Each scanner module has its own documentation with specific setup and usage instructions.
 Please refer to the individual scanner documentation for details.

+## Technical Documentation

+- [Architecture and Design](architecture.md) - Comprehensive overview of the project architecture
+- [Developer Guide](developer_guide.md) - Guide for developers contributing to the project
+- [Ollama Integration](ollama_integration.md) - Detailed information about the AI integration

 ## Project Structure

 CloudSecVision is organized into several components: